ozendelait/rvc_devkit/README.md

 challenge: alternatively, algorithms can be manually run on each dataset and results submitted to all benchmarks individually (as long as the same method and parameters are used for all results).

+If you have questions or find any bugs: please open an [issue in this github](https://github.com/ozendelait/rvc_devkit/issues).

 ## Getting started ##